A Memorial for all gunners, past, present and future

 “I commend the effort to bring the Royal Australian Artillery National Memorial up to date and provide for recognition of future service.”

-General (Retd) the Honourable David Hurley AC CVO DSC
+General the Honourable David Hurley AC CVO DSC (Retd)

 “This is an essential task that should be completed quickly …”

-Senator David Pocock.
+Senator David Pocock

 “I commend the extension project to all who have a concern for the interests and welfare of serving and ex-serving men and women of the Australian Defence Force.”

-Greg Melick, National President RSL
+Peter Tinsley, National President RSL

 “RSL Australia strongly supports the efforts of the artillery community to bring the Memorial up to date and provide for recognition of future service.”